 The Old City quarter is a good place to start sightseeing.
 It is right on the doorstep for many tourists and is loaded up with majestic temples and a few unique monuments.
 Unmissable sights include Chedi Luang Temple and its historic stupa, Phra Singh Temple, the Three Kings’ Statue and the evolving Museum District around it.
 Read more on Chiang Mai Old City and Ancient Temples.

 Beyond the 700-year-old city walls, there are lots more temples and religious monuments.
 A sightseeing excursion to the hilltop Doi Suthep Temple is one of the single most popular activities for both Thai and international visitors.
 A Doi Suthep trip can be combined with visits to Bhuping Palace, Monthathan and Huay Kaew waterfalls, and a Hmong hilltribe village.
 Read more on a guide to Doi Suthep – Doi Pui.

 There are more than 10 museums in and around Chiang Mai.
 These include the Lanna Folklife Museum, the Arts and Cultural Centre, the Tribal Museum and the Museum of World Insects and Natural Wonders.
-Chiang Mai has two premium zoos.
-Chiang Mai Zoo is at the foot of Doi Suthep and home to 400-plus species including pandas plus the likes of an aquarium tunnel and a seal enclosure.
+Besides the historical collections, Chiang Mai has a number of contemporary art galleries around the city too.
+Read more on museums and art galleries in Chiang Mai.

 Royal Park Ratchaphruek is on the same road as the Night Safari and is a huge expanse of flower gardens from around the world.
 The park’s Ho Kham Luang Royal Pavilion is the flagship of the traditional architecture here.
 Read more on Chiang Mai Parks and Gardens.

 The southern end of the so-called Samoeng Loop is just beyond the Night Safari.
 People doing the 60km loop as a sightseeing excursion get to see Krisdadoi Resort’s floral gardens and experience nature at its finest before heading down into the multiple attractions of the Mae Sa Valley.
 Tiger Kingdom, Mae Sa Elephant Camp, a snake farm, Queen Sirikit Botanic Garden and Baan Tong Luang hilltribe village are five of around twenty attractions in the valley.
 Read more on a guide to Mae Sa Valley.